timdeschryver/timdeschryver.dev/blog/how-to-include-an-angular-project-within-net-aspire/index.md

 Observability is the biggest one, in my opinion.
 The traces and logs within the dashboard help to get a detailed overview of what the application is doing, this is a huge time saver when you need to debug an issue.

-You can find the example application my [GitHub](https://github.com/timdeschryver/AspireWithAngular).
+You can find the example application on my [GitHub](https://github.com/timdeschryver/AspireWithAngular).
 The .NET Aspire team also created a [sample application](https://github.com/dotnet/aspire-samples/tree/main/samples/AspireWithJavaScript) including all the popular front-end frameworks.